+- 3.1 That the annual report of the Select Committee on Lifelong Learning for 2004/05, as set out above, be received. - 3.2 That the outline work programme for the Committee for 2005/06, as set out in paragraph 2.9.2 above, be approved.

+4.0 FINANCE

-- 3.1 That the annual report of the Select Committee on Lifelong Learning for 2004/05, as set out above, be referred to the Council, together with any comments thereon made by the Cabinet. - 4.0 FINANCE - 4.1 There are no direct financial implications arising from this report at this stage. - 5.0 LAW - 5.1 The requirement for the Committee to make an annual report to the Council is contained in Article 6 of the Constitution. - 5.2 The relevant statutory provisions regarding the Council's Constitution are contained in Part II of the Local Government Act, 2000, together with Regulations, Orders and Statutory Guidance issued by the Secretary of State. - 5.3 The legal provisions regarding the issues referred to in paragraphs 2.4 and 2.7 above are indicated in the report submitted to the Committee on those issues. - 6.0 EQUAL OPPORTUNITIES - 6.1 The Committee has taken equality and diversity issues into account whilst scrutinising the areas of work described, particularly in relation to front-line service delivery and issues such as attendance and exclusion and engagement of potentially disenfranchised groups in normal service delivery. - 7.0 RECOMMENDATIONS - 7.1 That the proposals set out in paragraph 3.1 above be approved. - 8.0 BACKGROUND PAPERS - 8.1 Article 6 of the Constitution The Minutes of the Meetings of the Select Committee on Lifelong Learning held in the 2004/05 municipal year and the reports submitted to those meetings.
+- 4.1 There are no direct financial implications arising from this report at this stage. - 5.0 LAW - 5.1 The requirement for the Committee to make an annual report to the Council is contained in Article 6 of the Constitution. - 5.2 The relevant statutory provisions regarding the Council's Constitution are contained in Part II of the Local Government Act, 2000, together with Regulations, Orders and Statutory Guidance issued by the Secretary of State. - 5.3 The legal provisions regarding the issues referred to in paragraphs 2.4 and 2.7 above are as indicated in the reports submitted to the Select Committee on Lifelong Learning on those issues.

+6.0 EQUAL OPPORTUNITIES

+6.1 The Select Committee on Lifelong Learning has taken equality and diversity issues into account whilst scrutinising the areas of work described, particularly in relation to front-line service delivery and issues such as attendance and exclusion and engagement of potentially disenfranchised groups in normal service delivery.

+7.0 RECOMMENDATIONS

+7.1 That the proposals set out in Section 3 above be approved.